pendulum-project/ntpd-rs/docs/man/ntp.toml.5.md

 described in the rest of this document.
 Many settings will have defaults, which will be indicated by each configuration setting shown.

-For those familiar with the NTP protocol: ntpd-rs only supports unicast client-server connections and the concepts in ntpd-rs are all built up around that idea.
+The ntp daemon only supports unicast client-server connections and the concepts in ntpd-rs are all built up around that idea.
 Most NTP traffic, especially across the public internet, almost exclusively uses this mode, so it is not considered a practical limitation for most scenarios.

 # SOURCE MODES
-Sources (see the section below for details) can be configured any of the following modes:
+Different types of sources (see the section below for details) are supported by the ntp daemon.
+To set the type of the source, you can configure the mode field with any of these options:

 `server`
 :   A server source connects to a single specific NTP server.
 If a connection is